Prepare for a successful transition

 List any training courses or schools – You may have completed or attended (in addition to any colleges or universities).
 If you attended a military school or completed highly specialized military courses, ask a local registrar or post-education counselor to help you translate your military training into the civilian credit equivalent.

 Use key words – Many companies will perform a keyword search on the resumes they receive.
-Be sure to review the job listing carefully and make sure your resume includes some of the key words from the ad, project management experience, for example.
+Be sure to review the job listing carefully and make sure your resume includes some of the key words from the ad.

 Use action verbs – Action verbs are a great tool to use when developing your resume.
 These strong verbs show potential employers the actions you’ve taken in the past and can really grab their attention.